 You can launch your pre-feast party with a nice strain or two that will set the mood for the meal to follow.
 Strains that produce a serious case of the munchies are a perfect choice for Thanksgiving.
 This occasion is the one day of the year when you can expect everyone at the table to indulge in second or even third helpings, so a good hunger-inducing indica strain—or sativa, of you wish—will ensure everyone makes the most of the day’s menu.
 Indulging in an indica on Thanksgiving fits with the mood of the day, since most people are in relaxation mode anyway after the meal.

-The reason why a good high-potency marijuana results in an acute case of the munchies relates closely to the strength of the strain and the amount consumed.
 Of the various cannabinoids and compounds found in cannabis, tetrahydrocannabinol (THC) is the cannabinoid that triggers hunger.
 When you smoke or vape a good strain, endocannabinoid receptors in the brain react in various ways, causing a variety of effects that may include euphoria, happiness, relaxation, sleepiness, and hunger.
 That’s one of the reasons why good indica strains often have great medical potential for the reduction of pain and stimulation of appetite in cancer patients.
 Chemotherapy causes a loss of appetite that marijuana can counteract in very beneficial ways.

-On Thanksgiving Day, the recreational use of cannabis—and the inevitable effects it has on us once consumed—is a perfect fit for one of the year’s most special meals.
 The pre-meal enjoyment of a fine strain or two will just about guarantee that everyone present will have a growling stomach by the time they line up to fill their plates.
 Fortunately, cannabis also enhances the sense of taste, which is why satiating a case of the munchies is often so satisfying.
 The food actually tastes better.
 What could be more perfect on Thanksgiving?

 A great number of cannabis strains will stimulate the appetite, but not all of them are created equally when it comes to causing an acute case of the munchies.
 Some of the well-known strains that are guaranteed to have Thanksgiving guests polish off the appetizers and come back for more include OG Kush, Blue Dream, Candyland, Girl Scout Cookies, Pineapple Express, and Afghani.
 Usually, indica or indica-dominant strains work the best for building an appetite—but quite a few sativa strains serve well to build appetite, too.

-If you happen to be the host at your Thanksgiving party, the meal preparation and menu will most likely be your responsibility.
+If you happen to be the host of your Thanksgiving party, the meal preparation and menu will most likely be your responsibility.
 Everyone knows the standard Thanksgiving dishes like turkey, dressing, cranberry sauce, gravy, mashed potatoes—either sweet potatoes, regular spuds or choice of both—green bean casserole, rolls, and numerous other dishes (everyone seems to have a favorite dish on Thanksgiving).
 Whether you cook the entire meal yourself or prepare something to take to the party, why not go with something that’s cannabis-infused?

 Fortunately, you don’t have to come up with an infused Thanksgiving menu on your own.
 Since cooking with cannabis is becoming increasingly mainstream, cannabis chefs have taken the guesswork out of it, so you can prepare a great cannabis-infused Thanksgiving meal that’s already passed the taste test.
 There are many choices out there when selecting the best infused dishes for your Thanksgiving.
 Tastes vary, so it’s good to have a selection.

-When it comes to edibles, however, the best way to proceed with cannabis-infused dishes is moderation.
+When it comes to edibles, the best way to include cannabis-infused dishes is in moderation.
 If partygoers are already smoking or vaping cannabis, too much of a good thing is definitely possible.
 People react to cannabis edibles in different ways—including among true connoisseurs—and not everyone reacts well to cannabis edibles.
 Dishes with low dosages is the best way to go, or better yet, just two or three infused dishes, so that the gathering retains a festive tone.
 Regular, uninfused dishes will no doubt be appreciated by moderate cannabis consumers or those who choose not to partake at all—not to mention children who may be present.

 Don’t Forget Dessert